How to Wire a 3-Way Switch: A Step-by-Step NEC Guide

 Power-to-Switch vs Power-to-Light Wiring

 The two primary configurations are power-to-light vs power-to-switch.
-In modern residential wiring, the “power-to-switch” method is most common and generally preferred.
+In modern residential wiring, the “power-to-switch” method is common and generally preferred.
 In this setup, the incoming power feed (line side) enters the first switch box.
 The “power-to-light” method, where the power feed enters the ceiling box for the fixture, is still encountered in older homes but can be more complex to wire and troubleshoot.

 Step-by-Step: How to Wire 3 Way Switch Wiring Diagram (Power-in-Switch Method)